Skip to footer content

 </html>

 Server-Side: A Faye server (bayeux) is integrated by the Node.js server, which also configures an HTTP server.
 On the /generate_pdf channel, it watches for incoming messages and client connections.
-Upon receiving a request for PDF generation, it converts the HTML information supplied to a PDF using IronPDF and returns the completed PDF data, an easy-to-use message to the client.
+Upon receiving a request for PDF generation, it converts the HTML information supplied to a PDF using IronPDF and returns the completed PDF data as an easy-to-use message to the client.

 Client-Side: To obtain the generated PDF data, the browser client creates a Faye connection (client) to the server and subscribes to the /pdf_result/* channel.
-The "Generate PDF" button causes the user to send an HTML content request to the server, which the server then uses to generate a PDF using a client.release('/generate_pdf', { htmlContent: htmlContent }).
+The "Generate PDF" button causes the user to send an HTML content request to the server, which the server then uses to generate a PDF using client.publish('/generate_pdf', { htmlContent: htmlContent }).
 It shows or downloads the PDF after it receives the PDF data.

 Conclusion